 The provider that my employer uses charges $3 per month to have an investing account, plus the mutual funds offered are limited and have higher expense ratios than those at Fidelity, where I have chosen to move my funds to invest.

-Here’s how I do it: I basically have two HSAs.
+Here’s How I Invest: I basically have two HSAs:

 I keep my HSA with my employer because I’m continuing to make deposits via payroll, plus my employer makes deposits for me on a quarterly basis as long as I’m enrolled in the eligible plan.
 Once a year (on my birthday, because it’s easy to remember), I have a check cut to myself and then deposit that check to Fidelity using the 60-day indirect rollover rule.